kassabry/active_learning_readme/README.md

 1. Before running the active learning model, you will need to modify a config file to match the format the model takes in.
 We recommend modifying [active-learning-drug-discovery/param_configs/general_pipeline_config.json](active-learning-drug-discovery/param_configs/general_pipeline_config.json) that has most of what is needed for an initial already properly formatted.
 The main things to update within the training_data_params and unlabeled_data_params sections of the config file are the data paths to your data paths and the corresponding column names to match the column names within your data.

+## Notes

+It seems like the config variable names don't matter?
+If the variables don't match the specific names within the code, it will error out.
+It will run without even checking the config??